spekulatius/GitPolicy/README.md

 This is the set of features to make your life easier:

- * One command to do everything.
-See installation.
+ * Define rules to achieve your desired git usage.

- * Definition of forbidden actions (e.g. create new tag, push to master) possible.
+  * Forbidden actions (e.g. create new tag, push to master),

- * Expectations for the tag / branch naming (e.g. needs to be semantic, needs to start with the ticket number)
+  * Expectations for names of git tags and branches are possible.

+  * Support for common conventions like "begins with a ticket numbers" and semantic tags are possible.

- * Configuration over one file: .gitpolicy.yml
+ * Simple to configure and install: One command to do install and initial set up.
+Configuration over one file: .gitpolicy.yml

 Requirements